-Eight questions of equal marks are to set, two in each of the four sections (A-D).
-Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
-Questions may be divided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any section.
+- Eight questions of equal marks (10 marks each) are to be set, two in each of the four Sections (A-D). - Questions of Sections A-D should be set from Units I-IV of the syllabus respectively. - Questions may be subdivided into parts (not exceeding four). - Candidates are required to attempt five questions, selecting at least one question from each section.
+The fifth question may be attempted from any Section.